FusionAuth Cloud

 If you need to download user data regularly for analytics or other purposes, consider using the User API or a webhook to track ongoing account creation.
 Be aware that performing such operations as downloading all users in your account can impact performance; if possible, pull a subset of users, such as those who have been created in the last week.

-If these solutions do not meet your needs and you have an Enterprise edition, open a support ticket to discuss options for regular data exports.
+If these solutions do not meet your needs and you have an Enterprise plan, open a support ticket to discuss options for regular data exports.

 If you need your user data because you are migrating off of FusionAuth Cloud, it’s yours and we’ll get it to you.
-This applies to any level of hosting and edition.
+This applies to any level of hosting and plan.

 If you need your data exported regularly for any other reason, this is only available to organizations on Enterprise plans.